sharkdata/darwincore/README.md

 zip files for SHARK data are supported.

-The extended DwC-A format is used where the event table is in the center of the mandatory star schema and the extendednmeasurementorfact (eMoF) is allowed to reference both the event and the occurrence tables.
+The extended DwC-A format is used where the event table is in the center of the mandatory star schema and the extendedmeasurementorfact (eMoF) is allowed to reference both the event and the occurrence tables.

 The mapping between the input data file and DwC-A is controlled by an number